oscar-system/oscar-website/README.md

   author: My Name
   thumbnail: mythumbnail.png
   language: julia
+  date: Date at which the notebook was last modified

 ```
-Please adjust all entries accordingly, including the language entry if necessary (e.g. `GAP`).
+Please adjust all entries accordingly.

 ## How to use syntax highlighting in Markdown files